Fakehacker024106/Blooket-hack-/README.md

 Copy the link hack then inspect go to console and paste and enter this is made by ????
 School chest link: https://schoolcheats.net/blooket/
+Remember: those hack are the hack in gliz